ghostbyte-dev/ghostbyte-website/_posts/introduction-to-markdown.md

 #### Unordered Lists

-To create a list item the line is just started with a plus.
-Insted of the plus it is also possible to use an asterisk (*) or a hyphen (-).
+To create a list item the line is just started with a plus, an asterisk (*) or a hyphen (-).
+It does not matter which of the three elements are used, they all produce the same output.

 ```markdown
 + This is the first element